FixingPixels/Aegis/docs/commands/aegis_task.md

-# `/aegis task` Command
+# Task Command Documentation

-The `task` command focuses on procedural memory, providing detailed information about active tasks, their implementation progress, and any blockers or dependencies.
+The `/aegis task` command focuses on procedural memory, providing detailed information about active tasks, their implementation progress, and any blockers or dependencies.
 It helps manage and track the actual development work being done.

 > **Important**: This command should be typed in your AI assistant's chat window, not in your terminal.
 The command helps guide your AI assistant in managing tasks.